Nihil96/semos-react/README.md

 This repository contains the code examples we'll be working on in each class, along with learning materials for each topic.
 Additionally, you'll find exercises to reinforce your understanding.

+## Submitting Homework

+After every lecture, there will be a homework assignment to complete.
+Please follow these steps to properly submit your work:

+1. Create repository for each homework assignment on GitHub.
+2. Inside that repository, create a new folder for each homework assignment using a naming convention like homework_1, homework_2, etc.
+3. Inside the homework folder, include your solution files with clear names, such as exercise_1, exercise_2, etc.
+4. This structured approach helps you organize your assignments and makes it easier for me to review your work.
+5. Submission: Once you complete the homework, please send me the link to your repository via email at: kostadinoskihristijan@gmail.com.

 ## How to Contribute

 If you find any issues, typos, or have suggestions for improvement, please feel free to open an issue or submit a pull request.